utkarshayadav/Smyana-TheAssistant/README.md

 ●	Draw on screen with hand gesture.
 ●	It can send emails.
 ●	It can read emails.
-●	It shows the user the latest news from various categories as per choice.
+●	It shows the user the latest news from categories which usrr chooses.
 ●	It can open the command prompt, your favorite IDE, etc.
 ●	It can play music.
 ●	It can play games.
 ●	It can do Wikipedia searches.
-●	It can open websites like Google, YouTube, etc., in a web browser.
+●	It can open websites like Google, YouTube, etc. in a web browser.
 ●	It can give weather forecasts.
 ●	It can have basic conversations with the user.